nlbse2023/issue-report-classification/README.md

 Each issue is labeled with one class that indicates the issue type, namely, `bug`, `feature`, `question` and `documentation`.

-Issues that are labelled with synonyms of the above labels, as reported by [Izadi et al.](https://arxiv.org/pdf/2012.10951.pdf), are mapped to the original labels and included in the dataset.
+Issues that are labelled with synonyms of the above labels, as reported by [Izadi et al.](https://doi.org/10.1007/s10664-021-10085-3), are mapped to the original labels and included in the dataset.

 Issues with multiple labels are excluded from the dataset.

 The dataset only contains issues written in English.

 The dataset is then split into a training set (90%) and a test set (10%).

+The process of extracting the dataset is described in the [dataset notebook](1-Dataset.ipynb).

 ## Training